-12a.3.6 HANS ZSS REPLACE TRANSFORMERS TI AND T2
+12a.3.2 HANS ZSS REPLACE TRANSFORMERS TI

 1978 Bonar Long 15/20 MVA ONAN/ONAF transformers at Hans ZSS have DP values that require these two transformers to be replaced within the AMP period.
-Transformer T2 has a slightly worse DP value than transformer T1 and will be replaced first.
+T52 was commissioned into service in December 2023 under FY24programs of works and TI replacement is currently being planned.
 The existing transformers are off-tank radiator transformers in transformer enclosures to suit the existing off-tank radiator designs.
 The winter 2022 peak demand is 23.1 MVA and is forecast to reach 34.3 MVA in 2033.
 Similar pattern, i.e. off tank radiator, replacement transformers rated 20 MVA (30 MVA 2-hour rating) will be procured and these will be delivered complete with Reg-DA transformer management systems as per Vector's standards.